predict-idlab/dose-response-conformal-prediction/README.md

 ## Usage 🛠

-The conformal prediction for dose-response models builts upon the Crepes and weighted crepes framework.
+The conformal prediction for dose-response models builds upon the Crepes and weighted crepes framework.

 ```py
 from WCDRF.base import *